smartnic/sigcomm21_artifact/README.md

 ```
 ---

-## 6 Reductions in equivalence-checking time (Table 3 in the paper)
+## 6 Reductions in equivalence-checking time (Table 3 in the submitted paper)

 ### Run
 Estimated runtime: 2 hours